-Normal contributions, both from the members and from the employer, are accounted for on an accruals basis at the percentage rate recommended by the fund actuary in the period to which they relate.
+Normal contributions, both from members and employers, are accounted for on an accruals basis at the percentage rate recommended by the Scheme Actuary in the period to which they relate.

-Employer deficit, augmentation and pension strain contributions are accounted for in the period in which the liability arises.
+Employer deficit, augmentation and pension strain contributions are accounted for in the period in which the liabilities arise.
 Any amount due in year but unpaid will be classed as a current financial asset.